Why are some people short and others tall? Why do some have blue eyes, some brown and others green? Genes, right?

 PRS includes calculations and detailed information which help users determine if and when should they perform screening tests for individual diseases.
 As such, the PRS is increasingly recognised in clinical medicine and is already incorporated in some clinical decision-making algorithms aimed at assessing cancer risk and patient stratification.

-What kind of information and results do you get once you perform a PRS test?
-Let’s see what GenePlanet’s personalised PRS test report includes:
+What kind of information and results do you get with PRS analyses?
+Let’s see what GenePlanet’s personalised PRS report includes:

 Your PRS results are presented as:

 Relative risk (RR)

 Estimates your risk compared to the average risk in the population.
 RR depends only on your genetics and identifies your genome's "weak spots" and "strong points".
 It is the most personalised result available.

 However, your actual risk of getting the disease also depends on how common is the disease in general – this is taken into account by the two measures of absolute risk.